 Total dose prior to this meal = prandial dose + correction dose = 6 + 4 = 10 units rapid-acting insulin

-Such physiologic regimens allow greater freedom of lifestyle because patients can skip or time-shift meals and maintain normoglycemia. these recommendations are for initiation of therapy; thereafter, choice of regimens generally rests on physiologic response and patient and physician preferences.
-The carbohydrate to insulin ratio and sensitivity factors need to be fine-tuned and changed according to how the patient responds to insulin doses.
+Such physiologic regimens allow greater freedom of lifestyle because patients can skip or time-shift meals and maintain normoglycemia.
+These recommendations are for initiation of therapy; thereafter, choice of regimens generally rests on physiologic response and patient and physician preferences.
+The carbohydrate-to-insulin ratio (CIR) and sensitivity factors need to be fine-tuned and changed according to how the patient responds to insulin doses.
 This adjustment requires working closely with a diabetes specialist.

-Oral antihyperglycemic drugs (see Table: Characteristics of Oral Antihyperglycemics and see Table: Combination Oral Antihyperglycemics by Class) are a mainstay of treatment for type 2 diabetes mellitus, along with glucagon-like peptide-1 (GLP-1) receptor agonists.
-Insulin is often added when ≥ 3 drugs fail to provide adequate glycemic control.
+Oral antihyperglycemic drugs (see table Characteristics of Oral Antihyperglycemics Characteristics of Oral Antihyperglycemics ) are a mainstay of treatment for type 2 diabetes mellitus, along with injectable glucagon-like peptide-1 (GLP-1) receptor agonists.
 Oral antihyperglycemic drugs may

 Drugs with different mechanisms of action may be synergistic.

 (See below for information on Glucagon-like peptide-1 (GLP1) receptor agonists Glucagon-like peptide-1 (GLP-1) receptor agonists General treatment of diabetes mellitus for all patients involves lifestyle changes, including diet and exercise.
 Appropriate monitoring of blood glucose levels is essential to prevent complications... read more .)